 Creating A Vision for A Healthier Montana

-We commissioned the “Creating a Vision for a Healthier Montana” study to bring together stakeholders interested in improving public health and to determine practical ways to work together to strengthen the system.
+We commissioned the “Creating a Vision for a Healthier Montana” study to bring together stakeholders interested in improving public health and to determine practical ways to strengthen the system.
 The study found that Montana’s 58 county and tribal public health departments face limited resources to address critical health challenges such as preventing substance use disorders and mental illness, improving maternal and child health outcomes, and preventing chronic diseases.
-The study’s recommendations include:
+The study’s recommendations include the following:

 - Developing an institute to support the public health system and invest in strategies that show value to the rural, frontier, and tribal communities.